hazelcast/hazelcast/docs/design/alto/tpc-engine.md

   have an IOUringAsyncFile.
 In the future, we’ll probably add a NioAsyncFile.
 Even though there is no true async I/O possible with NIO, we’ll simulate it e.g. by having a threadpool of blocking I/O calls.
-THis will be a lot less efficient than I/O uring, but can be used as a fallback option in case io_uring isn’t available (e.g.
+This will be a lot less efficient than I/O uring, but can be used as a fallback option in case io_uring isn’t available (e.g.
   Windows/OSX etc., or old Linux distro).
 The AsyncFile will be added to HZ 5.4.